 Sara Windjue and Eric Olson, Extension Lakes, UW-Stevens Point

 More boats and a wider size range of watercraft in recent years brings questions of enforcement of recreational statutes and ordinances to the forefront.
 DNR Warden Darren Kuhn will discuss what the Wisconsin statutes and administrative code says in regards to how local municipalities can create local boating ordinances, including those regulating enhanced or hazardous wakes.
 In addition, he’ll cover what recreational boating regulations DNR wardens can enforce and where their authority ends.
 Warden Kuhn is the warden tasked with recreational boating and has presented to numerous lake and community groups, as well as to the Natural Resources Board on this issue.

 Boats for All Folks!

 Boats and water have a special kinship.
 Since 2013, All Hands Boatworks (AHB) has inspired and educated thousands of Milwaukee youths in building wooden rowboats, sailboats, kayaks, and canoes and using them for recreation, while also raising appreciation and understanding of their urban watershed.
 This presentation will highlight how this nonprofit community organization is building more diverse, equitable and inclusive opportunities for youth, families, and the larger community through hands-on projects and on-the-water activities.
 AHB’s first step in building trust around our waters is through small-group wooden boatbuilding projects.
 In the second step, crews of youth builders create real, functioning boats that are put into service on local rivers and Milwaukee’s lakefront, not only for their enjoyment, but also available to ALL folks.

-Presenter: Bill Nimke, All Hands Boatworks, Inc.
+Presenters: Bill Nimke and Patrick McBriarty, All Hands Boatworks, Inc.

 Challenges and Opportunities Faced by Municipal Wastewater Treatment Plants that Manage City Fertilizer